cubicflow/lifeflower/_products/pompeii-bath-bomb.md

 new: false
 is_crystal: false

 long_description: Scented with therapeutic grade Rose essential oil and activated charcoal.
 The Pompeii is the perfect day time or night time relaxation bomb.
 Natural sodium bicarbonate + epsom salt relieve inflammation of achy muscles and joints while activated charcoal binds to toxins in our pores and pulls it out- since we come into contact with environmental toxins and chemicals in our everyday living, this bomb is the perfect remedy.
 Topped with Rose petals and Jasmine buds.
-Beware of black bath water.
+Note - this product contains activated charcoal, so give your tub a little scrub when you're done.

-ingredients: blank
+ingredients: Organic Coconut Oil, Sodium Bicarbonate, Naturally-derived Citric Acid, Corn Starch, Epsom Salt, Plant-based Color, Witch Hazel, Cleansed & Charged Crystal.

 product-notes: Life Flower products are made in small batches with all-natural and boutique ingredients.
 Most orders are processed within 3 days of being placed.